gradle/gradle/subprojects/docs/src/docs/release/notes.md

 We have removed integration test coverage for PMD 4.3 (the last release of PMD before 5.0).
 Newer PMD plugin features do not work with PMD 4.3 and the PMD check task does not fail when finding violations.

+### New PMD violations due to type resolution changes

+PMD can perform additional analysis for some rules (see above), therefore new violations may be found in existing projects.
+Previously, these rules were unable to detect problems because classes outside of your project were not available during analysis.

+We would recommend that you fix the violations or disable the failing rules.

 ## External contributions

 We would like to thank the following community members for making contributions to this release of Gradle.

+* [Juan Martín Sotuyo Dodero](https://github.com/jsotuyod) - Allow user to configure auxclasspath for PMD
 * [Alpha Hinex](https://github.com/AlphaHinex) - Allow encoding to be specified for Zip task
 * [Adam Roberts](https://github.com/AdamRoberts) - Specify minimum priority for PMD task